digitallinguistics/styles/README.md

 * DLx styles are available either as standalone CSS files or [LESS files][LESS] files.
 LESS files must be compiled to CSS before you can use them, whereas CSS files can be used in your HTML project as is.
 See the [LESS website][LESS] for details on compiling LESS to CSS.

+* If you want transcriptions and other linguistic data to display in a different font that supports IPA characters, you can also include `typography.css` (or `typography.less`) in your project.
+Alternatively, you can assign your own values for `--font-unicode-sans` and `--font-unicode-serif`.
+The typography file is already included in the `dlx.css` / `dlx.less` bundle.

 [GitHub]: https://github.com/digitallinguistics/styles/
 [LESS]:   http://lesscss.org/